Andrzej Ciechanowiecki: Art dealership

-In 1961, after much soul-searching, he decided to settle permanently in London, where he had been offered a directorship in the newly founded firm Mallett at Bourdon House, a subsidiary of Mallet & Son in Bond Street.
+In 1961, he settled permanently in London, where he had been offered a directorship in the newly founded firm Mallett at Bourdon House, a subsidiary of Mallet & Son in Bond Street.
 That same year, with the help of Polish friends already permanently resident in the United Kingdom, he arranged for his mother, Matylda, to whom he was devoted to come and join him in Britain.
 He became a British subject in 1967.

 During his time at Mallett's, he organised four innovative exhibitions on sculpture, mainly of the forgotten French 19th century, which were received with much critical acclaim.
 In 1965 he was invited to be co-organiser and co-owner of the newly opened London branch in Jermyn Street of the French Heim Gallery.
 Gradually he bought out his partners and finally became the gallery's sole owner.
 In 1991 he sold the Heim Gallery and opened a smaller specialist business named, The Old Masters Gallery, located opposite his previous gallery in Jermyn Street.
 He dealt from there until 1995, when as a result of a serious stroke he had to close the gallery and retire from business.

-The innovative catalogues of the Heim Gallery became well known throughout the world and are to this day considered source material.
-They were copied by the main London auction houses and later by private galleries.
-He was also the first dealer in London for decades to present paintings, mainly Italian and French, from the 16th to the 19th centuries, together with sculpture which had been neglected for a long time.
-Sculpture became his main interest and the main element of the Heim Gallery's activities.
-The gallery specialised in Baroque and Neoclassical, as well as 19th-century art.
-The openings of exhibitions at the Heim Gallery were also innovative and became social and academic events in London.
-They were often opened in the presence of senior members of the Royal Family, twice by Queen Elizabeth The Queen Mother, members of the Government, ambassadors, and attended by scholars, society and museum directors.

-In the professional field, Ciechanowiecki achieved major successes.
-He was the owner of one of the leading galleries of classical art in London, the organiser of over 40 significant exhibitions, which are still relevant today, was the initiator of interest in Baroque and Neoclassical art, especially French baroque sculpture.
-His enthusiasm for this period led to exports to major American and Continental museums.
-He was also the initiator and co-organiser of many important international exhibitions, including "Giambologna" (Edinburgh, London and Vienna), The Twilight of the Medici (Detroit, Florence), or The Golden Age of Naples (Naples and Detroit).
-He served on the Committees of other international exhibitions, which was unusual for a dealer in those days.